 A. Place and Manner of Payments or Distributions.
-In connection with the Sale, the escrow agent or Post-Confirmation Debtor shall make Distributions to the holders of Allowed Administrative Claims, Professional Fee Claims, U.S. Trustee Fees, Priority Unsecured Tax Claims, and Allowed Claims, on or before fourteen (14) business days of the later of the Effective Date, the Allowance Date, or the date upon which the recipient of the distribution has delivered to the Debtor all documents necessary for Debtor to effectuate the distribution (including IRS Form W-9), via delivery by either (i) mail to the Claimant at the address of such Claimant as listed in the Schedules of Assets and Liabilities, or a superseding address listed on any proof of claim filed by the Claimant, or (ii) by mail to such other address or by wire transfer to the destination that such Claimant shall have specified for payment purposes in a written notice to Debtor.
+Payment of claims secured by the real property of the Debtor shall be made by the Disbursing Agent within 10 days of the Closing Date.
+Otherwise, the escrow agent, Disbursing Agent, or Post-Confirmation Debtor shall make Distributions to the holders of Allowed Administrative Claims, Professional Fee Claims, U.S. Trustee Fees, Priority Unsecured Tax Claims, and Allowed Unsecured Claims, on or before ten (10) business days of the later of the Effective Date, the Allowance Date, or the date upon which the recipient of the distribution has delivered to the Debtor all documents necessary for Debtor to effectuate the distribution (including IRS Form W-9), via delivery by either (i) mail to the Claimant at the address of such Claimant as listed in the Schedules of Assets and Liabilities, or a superseding address listed on any proof of claim filed by the Claimant, or (ii) by mail to such other address or by wire transfer to the destination that such Claimant shall have specified for payment purposes in a written notice to Debtor.